 Sample output from my Arch linux system:

-Also, you can launch the GUI application from the Menu.
+You can also launch Cylon from the Menu.
 It usually found under Applications > System Tools.

-As you see in the above screenshots, there are 14 menu entries in Cylon main menu to perform different functions.
+As you see in the above screenshot, there are 14 menu entries in Cylon main menu to perform different functions.
 To go to each entry, type the respective number.
-Also, as you see in the screenshot, there is n/a besides the 2 and 3 menu entries which means Cower and Pacaur are not installed.
-You need to install those first before performing those functions.
+Also, as you see in the screenshot, there is n/a besides the 2 and 3 menu entries which means auracle and Trizen are not installed.
+You need to install them first before performing those functions.

 Let us see what each menu entry does.

-Under pacman section, you can do various pacman package manager operations such as install, update, upgrade, verify, remove packages, display package information, view Arch Linux news feed and many.
-Type any number to perform the respective action.
+Under Pacman section, you can do various package management operations such as install, update, upgrade, verify, remove packages, display package information, view Arch Linux news feed and many.
+Just type a number to perform the respective action.

-In this section, you can perform various AUR actions such as install, update, download, search, remove AUR packages and so on in your Arch linux box.
+The auracle is an AUR helper program that can be used to perform various AUR actions such as install, update, download, search, remove AUR packages in your Arch linux box.

 4. System Update

-As the name implies, this section is dedicated to perform Arch Linux update.
+As the name says, this section is dedicated to perform Arch Linux update.
 Here you can update both the official and AUR packages.
 Cylon gives you the following four options in this section.

 5. System Maintenance